-The first Christmas was actually celebrated in Rome, where the Roman Empire and the Christian Church originated.
-December 25th had been previously celebrated as “Saturnalia”, the greatest pagan feast of the year in tribute to the “unconquered sun,” but in the 4th century Roman Emperor Constantine accepted Christianity and sought to bring the pagan masses into the religion by merging the Solstice and the birth of Jesus.
+The first Christmas was actually celebrated in Rome, where the Roman Empire and Christian Church originated.
+December 25th used to be “Saturnalia”, the greatest pagan feast of the year in tribute to the “unconquered sun,” but in the 4th century, Emperor Constantine accepted Christianity and sought to bring the pagan masses into the religion by merging the Solstice and the birth of Jesus.

 The first Christmas mass was at the Basilica of Santa Maria Maggiore and the earliest known permanent nativity scene was carved in marble there for the Rome Jubilee in 1300.
 The nativity scene, or presepe, is still the main focus of Christmas decorations in Italy.
 In Rome, strolling around the center and visiting churches and piazzas to admire their nativity scenes is a favorite holiday pastime.

 Rome lights up during the Christmas season and students can stroll the enchanting streets to the markets near Castel Sant’Angelo, which has an outdoor skating rink, musicians and roasted chestnuts.
 Piazza Navona, the famous Baroque square near our university in Rome, transforms into an enormous Christmas market with many special attractions.
 Bagpipe and flute players (zampognari and pifferai) are often present, many of whom travel from the Abruzzo mountains, wearing traditional colorful costumes, sheepskin vests, long white stockings and dark cloaks.

 Italy Also Has Other Christmas Traditions